Simple Tips On Being A Sex-Positive Parent.

-Teaching consent is an important part of educating your child about sexual health but also, life in general.
+Teaching consent is an important part of educating your child about sexual health and life in general.
 It is a fundamental concept that can be learnt at any age and also means they will learn to respect the choice of others in any scenario.

-In the UK at primary school, consent it taught through everyday games and teaching, it is then taught explicitly in secondary through RSE (sex ed).
+In the UK at primary school, consent is taught through everyday games and teaching.
+It is then taught explicitly in secondary through RSE (sex ed).

-- Teach kids to ask permission before touching or hugging someone – “Would you like to give Auntie Jo a hug?”
-“Ask Lily if she would like a hug goodbye” and if they say no, teach them that we should listen and respect that.
+- Teach kids to ask permission before touching or hugging someone – “Would you like to give Auntie Jo a hug?” or “Ask Lily if she would like a hug goodbye”.
+If they say no, teach them that we should listen to and respect their decision.

-- Teach kids that ‘no‘ and ‘stop‘ are important words that should be respected – “Just like when the teacher says stop, our friends need to stop when we say no” and vice versa!
+- Teach kids that ‘no‘ and ‘stop‘ are important words that should be respected – “Just like when the teacher says stop, our friends need to stop when we say no too” and vice versa!

-- Talk to them about their ‘Belly Voice’ – teach your kid about their gut feeling and how it is important to listen to it and if they are confused by the feelings they can come to you for help.
+- Talk to them about their ‘Belly Voice’ – teach your kid about their gut feeling and how it is important to listen to it.
+If they are confused by their feelings, they can come to you for help.

-- Encourage kids to wash their genitals – of course, parents need to help sometimes but explaining that ‘down there’ is important and that they need to take care of it is a great way to help encourage body pride and a sense of ownership of his or her own body.
-Also model consent, by asking permissions to help wash your child’s body.
+- Encourage kids to wash their genitals – parents need to help sometimes but explaining that keeping ‘down there’ clean is important is a great way to encourage body pride and a sense of ownership.
+You can also model consent by asking for permission to help wash your child’s body.

-- Teach kids to help others who may be in trouble and to alert a trusted grownup
+- Teach kids to help others who may be in trouble and alert trusted grownups

 - Allow your child to talk about their body in any way they want without shame – teach them the correct names for their body parts.